Skip to Main Content

 2) the student/author has given credit to his/her thesis work in the article.

-Publish Books Resulted from Thesis
+Publish Books Resulted from the Thesis

 Publishers regularly get in touch with thesis authors via email with an offer to publish their work.
 These unsolicited proposals are concerning since publishing with these organizations could limit how you can use the information in your thesis in the future.